 Why Does My Shoulder Hurt At Night?

 The most common cause of night pain in the shoulder is the rotator cuff.
 Many of you will have mild or moderate pain during the day, but terrible shoulder pain at night.
 When the rotator cuff is torn or frayed it will irritate a bursa.
 The bursa is a small pocket that sits on top of the rotator cuff.
-That will cause inflammation which we call a bursitis.
+The bursa can become inflamed causing a bursitis.
 That inflammation is the reason you have such severe pain at night.
 Not everyone with rotator cuff pain has a torn rotator cuff.
 There are many different reasons why your rotator cuff is causing you to wake up at night.

 Most common causes of rotator cuff pain: